-The flat Dutch landscape forms the basis for his abstract geometric paintings, in which different points of view are brought together in one image.
-Kees Smits builds his paintings according to his own strict formal rules, but the imagination, 'the elevation of material', as he himself says, remains essential.
-In his work one always recognizes recurring motifs, such as arrows, numbers, waves, spirals, eight forms, circles and open cubes, which refer to the process of making and viewing, but one also recognizes the simplified references of figure and landscape.
+Kees Smits makes abstract geometric paintings with acrylic paint on canvas.
+His works usually consist of several panels.
+A panoramic view of the flat Dutch landscape forms the basis for his works.
+Smits builds his paintings according to his own strict formal rules, but the imagination, 'the elevation of material', as he himself says, remains essential.
+In his work one recognizes recurring motifs, such as arrows, waves, spirals, eight shapes, circles and open cubes, which refer to the process of making and considering, but one also recognizes the simplified references to the things around us.